-Best-available science will allow 5 percent relative reduction in high-income countries' preterm birth ratesNovember 15th, 2012 in Health /
+Best-available science will allow 5 percent relative reduction in high-income countries' preterm birth ratesNovember 15, 2012 in Medicine & Health / Health

 New research, published in The Lancet today ahead of World Prematurity Day on Saturday Nov.
 17, has found that if the world's 39 highest-income countries were to fully implement five interventions to prevent preterm births, including smoking cessation and reducing the number of elective caesareans, around 58,000 premature births could be averted annually, amounting to roughly US $3.0 billion in economic cost savings.

 The limits of current science to achieve large-scale prevention of preterm births contrast with the huge potential to halve the number of deaths of 1.1 million preterm babies a year.
 Most of these babies are born only a few weeks preterm in low income countries, where they die from lack of simple care, and this is the focus of World Prematurity Day events in over 50 countries.